-- Casual style dresses such as those with a vest style top, very thin straps and strapless style top;
+- Casual dresses such as those with a vest style top, very thin straps or strapless style top

-- Jumpers- with the exception of plain v neck jumpers under the blazer;
+- Jumpers, except for plain v neck jumpers under the blazer

-- Casual tops – track suit, fleeces, T-shirts, hooded tops, vest tops;
+- Casual tops – track suits, fleeces, T-shirts, hooded tops, vest tops

-- Trainers, pumps, canvas shoes, Vans, Kicker trainers or leisure shoes/pumps;
+- Trainers, pumps, canvas shoes, Vans, Kickers trainers or leisure shoes or pumps

 - Visible boots

-- Patterns or shapes cut into hair or eyebrows and brightly coloured hair – eg: Mohicans or tram lines
+- Patterns or shapes cut into hair or eyebrows and brightly coloured hair, such as Mohicans or tramlines

-- Overly conspicuous jewellery - large earrings, necklaces
+- Overly conspicuous jewellery such as large earrings or necklaces

 Tattoos should not be visible.

-Students will be sent home if they do not conform to the Dress Code.
-Parents/Carers will be contacted on the first occasion a student is required to be sent home in relation to a dress code violation.
-In the event of any subsequent digression from the dress code, the student will be issued with a Penalty Point and sent home to change, but no contact will be made with the Parent/Carer.
+Students will be sent home if they do not conform to the dress code.
+Parents/Carers will be contacted on the first occasion a student is required to be sent home for a dress code violation.
+In the event of any subsequent digression from the dress code, the student will be issued with a penalty point and sent home to change, but no contact will be made with the Parent/Carer.

 Transgender students may dress consistently in accordance with their gender presentation.

-It is beyond the scope of the Policy to provide guidance on every eventuality.
+It is beyond the scope of the policy to provide guidance on every eventuality.
 In the event of queries, the Principal of Harris Sixth Form (or his/her personal representative), will act as the arbiter.
-If you fail to comply with these guidelines you will be dealt with in line with the Sixth Form Discipline Structure.
+If students fail to comply with these guidelines they will be dealt with in line with the Sixth Form Discipline Structure.